binnyva/DZG-Notes/Litrature/Transformational Leadership.md

 - you know the solution
 - variation is in the implementation of solution

-Behavior - comes from within - this drives the result
+Behaviour - comes from within - this drives the result

 // Psychology + Philosophy + Spirituality + Management